 Do Unpaid Collection Accounts Need To Be Paid?

 The collection account does not have to be paid nor does any payment needs to be made on a monthly basis.
 However, the 5% calculation will be used as a hypothetical debt:

-- Borrowers with large unpaid collection accounts can have an issue to this rule
+- Borrowers with large unpaid collection accounts can have an issue with this rule

-- For example, borrowers with outstanding balance on a collection account of $20,000, 5% of the unpaid $20,000 will be used towards debt to income calculations or $1,000
+- For example, for borrowers with the outstanding balance on a collection account of $20,000, 5% of the unpaid $20,000 will be used towards debt to income calculations or $1,000

 - A $1,000 monthly payment is equivalent to a $200,000 mortgage

 - This will greatly impact borrowers debt to income ratios

 However, setting up a written payment agreement with the collection agency where the agreement is to pay $100 per month versus the $1,000 per month, the $100 per month per payment agreement will be used towards debt to income calculations by underwriters.

 Medical collections are treated more favorably and differently per 2021 mortgage lending guidelines than non-medical collections.
 Borrowers can have unpaid collections with credit balances with medical collections.
 Taking 5% of the outstanding collection balance does not apply to medical collections.
 With medical collections, no percentage of the unpaid collection balance will be taken into account in calculating debt to income ratios like is the case with non-medical collections.
 On the above example where you have a $20,000 unsatisfied unpaid collection account, if that balance is a medical collection, the underwriter will not take 5% of the unpaid balance in calculating debt to income ratios.
 No percentage of the unpaid collection balance will be used towards calculating debt to income ratios.